dayan9265/climate-change-awereness-pandemic/README.md

 ![wikipedia_climate_change_nbr_view](assets/img/new_img/cummulative_views_climate_change.png){: .center}

-As we can see, there is a deep fall in interest for climate change related topics during the time of the covid pandemic.
+As we can see, maybe surprisingly, there is a deep fall in interest for climate change related topics during the time of the covid pandemic.

----TO BE CONTINUED

 ## How did the severity of lockdown in a country have an impact on the disinterest toward ecological topics?
 (Does a more severe lockdown increase the observed trends?)

-However, we don’t have a metric (yet!) to assess this.
+Policies notably differed between countries, however, we don’t have a metric (yet!) to assess this.
 Our idea is thus to leverage on the Mobility dataset, assuming that restriction to workplaces and recreational area and increased access to home would be indicative of a more restrictive lockdown, we can compute an impact metric for each country.
 For example how can we distinguish quantitatively between a country like Italy where increase in residential area was strong and access to all other areas heavily restricted (by up to ~-90%), and a country like Sweden (a country with notoriously nonrestrictive measures), Where in fact there was a slight decrease in Workplace occupation and a nearly constant residential occupation.

 ![mobility_change_italy](assets/img/new_img/mobility_change_italy.png) | ![mobility_change_sweden](assets/img/new_img/mobility_change_sweden.png)